-Cacti and succulents are the perfect choice if you're looking for indoor plants that almost look after themselves.
+Cacti and succulents are the perfect choice if you are looking for indoor plants that almost look after themselves.

 Most cacti and succulents can be easily propagated from stem or leaf cuttings, as explained below.
-For those cacti whose stems are formed of segments (e.g. Prickly Pears, Christmas Cacti), always remove whole segments as cuttings – don't split segments in half.
+For those cacti whose stems are formed of segments (e.g. Prickly Pears, Christmas Cacti), always remove whole segments as cuttings, do not split segments in half.

 How to Do It

 1. Choose a healthy piece of stem at least 4 inches (10 cm) long and cut it off cleanly with snips.
 Use tongs when handling spiny cacti.
 For plants without stems, remove whole leaves by hand (don't cut them off).
 Sit cuttings on a window sill and leave them until the cut surfaces have healed over.